iolite312/Xathanael/README.md

 wl-clip-persist
 ```

+Also do not forget to change the wallpaper in `.config/hypr/hyprpaper.confg` because i have not uploaded the wallpaper

 ## Optionals

 these are not required but are coded into the dotfiles so may need some changing of you want to use other alternatives.